 This was a Cyanotype Drop-in Session I ran at Cardiff Print Workshop.
 After my short introduction about the history and process of cyanotype printmaking, participants experimented with a variety of objects and techniques to produce interesting, abstract photograms.

 In preparation for the drop-in cyanotype session I'm running on Sunday at Cardiff Print Workshop, I arranged some plant life and other things onto coated paper and left it to make its mark in the sunshine.
 Here are the results.

+Prints developing in the bus stop: Charlotte Biszewski's cyanotype session at Spike Island in Bristol.
+Rinsing out the chemicals.
 One giant banner of tracing paper transferred onto the prepared paper for exposure by the sun (which happily obliged, despite rain forecast).
+Detail after being hosed.